 I despise chips.
 My kids don’t want snack bags from the health food aisle.
 Can we find common ground?

 In some ways, my kids are lucky.
-I love ice cream, so they get to go to the ice cream store often because mom is much more likely to take them there if she wants herself.
+I love ice cream, so they get to go to the ice cream store often because mom is much more likely to take them there if she wants it herself.
 It works the other way around, too.
 Mom hates potato chips.
 They used to enter my house on Pesach only.

 Until my kids grew old enough to revolt.